ShrikB/Rural-Roadside-Emergency-Route-Generation/README.md

   <img src="assets/Sequence 01_3.gif" width="800" alt="User Interaction Demo">
 </p>

-## 🛠 Core Components
+## Core Components

-### 🧠 Custom U-Net Architecture
+### Custom U-Net Architecture

-The system utilizes a lightweight, custom-built PyTorch U-Net model designed for high-accuracy spatial feature extraction without the computational bloat of deeper networks:
+The system utilizes a custom-built PyTorch U-Net model engineered for high-accuracy binary segmentation of aerial imagery.
+The architecture expects standard normalized RGB input tensors (N, 3, H, W) and outputs raw logits (N, 1, H, W) rather than activated probabilities, ensuring numerical stability during loss calculation (e.g., using BCEWithLogitsLoss).

-* **Targeted Receptive Field:** Engineered to identify and extract narrow rural road textures from complex environmental backgrounds (soil, grass, tree canopies).

-* **Optimized Downsampling:** Strategically limited pooling layers to prevent the "vanishing road" problem, preserving the continuous topology of thin rural paths.

-* **High-Fidelity Decoder:** Ensures the resulting segmentation map maintains high resolution for precise pixel-level navigation.
+Key architectural details include:

+* **Double Convolution Blocks:** Both the encoder and decoder rely on DoubleConv modules.
+These consist of two consecutive 3x3 2D Convolutions with padding=1 (to strictly preserve spatial dimensions), each followed by 2D Batch Normalization and an in-place ReLU activation.

+* **Contracting Path (Encoder):** The network extracts features through four standard downsampling levels with progressively increasing channel depths: 64, 128, 256, and 512.
+Dimensionality reduction is handled via 2x2 Max Pooling (stride 2).
+This depth provides a sufficient receptive field to identify rural terrain while explicitly avoiding the "vanishing road" problem that occurs when thin continuous structures are over-compressed in deeper networks.

+* **Bottleneck:** The deepest layer expands the feature maps to 1024 channels before beginning the reconstruction phase.

+* **Expansive Path (Decoder):** Upsampling is performed using 2x2 Transposed Convolutions (stride 2).
+To recover lost spatial precision, skip connections from the contracting path are concatenated (dim=1) with the upsampled feature maps.
+The forward pass also includes dynamic bilinear interpolation to gracefully handle and realign any 1-pixel shape mismatches caused by odd-dimension inputs.

+* **Final Classifier:** A terminal 1x1 convolution maps the final 64-channel feature block down to a single channel representing the navigable road structure.

-### 🛣️ Binary Masking & Perception
+### Binary Masking & Perception

 The primary output of the vision model is a **binary navigability mask**.